INK-USC/CommonGen/dataset/final_data/README.md

 - `commongen.train.jsonl`: the training set
 - `commongen.dev.jsonl`: the development/validation set
-- `commongen.test_input.jsonl`: the test set (only the inputs).
-Note that we hold the human annotations of the test set for the challenge use, and you can submit your generation results to us for testing.
+- `commongen.test.jsonl`: the test set.

 Each line of the `jsonl` files is a json-format string that can be parsed as a dictionary.
 There are two main keys for training and testing: `concept_set` and `scene` as well as `reason` (only in dev and test).
 The value of a `concept-set` item is a string like `apple_N#bag_N#pick_V#put_V#tree_N`, which can be split by the `#` and the part-of-speech tag of each concept is indicated with its suffix `_N` (noun) or `_V` (verb).
 Each `scene` item is a list of sentences that describe everyday scenarios about the associated concept-set.
 Additionally, in the devlopment/test set, we provide human-annotated rationales (i.e. a list of sentences for explaining the commonsense knowledge about the specific scene）as the `reason` part.